Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/xpsoptions/getsavemetafilesaspng/_index.md

 ---
 title: getSaveMetafilesAsPng
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/xpsoptions/getsavemetafilesaspng/
+url: /php-java/aspose.slides/xpsoptions/getsavemetafilesaspng/
 ---

-## getSaveMetafilesAsPng()  function
+## getSaveMetafilesAsPng()  method

  True to convert all metafiles used in a presentation to the PNG images.
  Read/write  boolean.